omahs/imx-docs/docs/main/overview/immutable-layer-2.md

 # ImmutableX's layer 2 solutions

 ## What is layer 2?
 "Layer 2" is a term used to describe mechanisms that process batches of transactions independently of layer 1 and only periodically reports them to the main chain.
 This decreases the total number of transactions that have to be validated on layer 1.
-Layer 2s are also known as "settlement layers" or "rollups".
+Layer 2s are also known as "execution layers" or "rollups".

-ImmutableX offer [two settlement layers](#layer-2s-on-immutablex), both of which use the [ZK rollup](#how-do-zk-rollups-work) batching mechanism.
+ImmutableX offer [two execution layers](#layer-2s-on-immutablex), both of which use the [ZK rollup](#how-do-zk-rollups-work) batching mechanism.

 ### How do ZK rollups work?
 ZK rollups consist of two main components: